svanschu/WinArboR-HikaShop-Bridge/README.md

-WinArboR-Joomla-Bridge
+WinArboR-HikaShop-Bridge
 ======================

-A joomla extension to import products from WinArboR.
+A joomla extension to import products from WinArboR into HikaShop.